mouseandthebillionaire/_lestTenHorizonsCry/_Analysis/Data/CommitMessages.md

 ---
 feat: added RNBO building blocks

 it's working finally.
 Now that RNBO is going, it's time to build out a little version of the JANINE song within Unity and see what this experience could feel like.
-Very exciting. [[hoping]] [[excitment]] [[audio|Core Materials/audio]] ^id-2025-11-18--18-39-16
+Very exciting. [[hope]] [[excitment]] [[audio|Core Materials/audio]] ^id-2025-11-18--18-39-16

 ---
 docs: upload the sketchText